- Important Dates

 *Ability and willingness to uphold all Baylor University standards of conduct.
 You can view Baylor’s “Personnel Policies” here: http://www.baylor.edu/bupp/?_buref=1155-90749

 *Ability and willingness to submit to and pass a prospective employee background check.

-*International students must additionally provide a letter by the application deadline from their academic institution indicating that they are eligible for Curricular Practical Training (CPT) or Optional Practical Training (OPT), as our university cannot provide sponsorship.
+*International students must additionally provide proof of eligibility for employment, by the application deadline from their academic institution indicating that they are eligible for Curricular Practical Training (CPT) or Optional Practical Training (OPT), as our university cannot provide sponsorship.
+This proof of eligibility must be stated on the intern’s I-20 issued by the institution.
 In addition, the OPT/CPT process needs to be facilitated through the intern’s academic program or institution.

 In addition to the minimum requirements outlined above, the Intern Selection Committee takes the following preferred qualifications into account:

 *Clinical experience with college student population.

 *Demonstrate a commitment to valuing issues of diversity.

 *Interest in personal and professional integration.

 *Interest in an internship that utilizes a relational, “use-of-self” model, focusing on self-reflection, reflection-in-action, and self-awareness.